 Even standing vertically, the cap will still easily clear nearby K2 components when the UN-K60XV header is install.
 The only concern is that the cap could be damaged when the UN-K60XV header is not installed in your K2, but is instead parked/stored on the “Foam Home” that’s included with the kit.

 If you’ve not yet assembled your headers kit, just follow the instructions in the latest QSIS.
-If you already built the kit, do attempt to tilt the cap once it has been soldered in place, since doing so could damage/crack the meniscus on its leads.
+If you already built the kit, do not attempt to tilt the cap once it has been soldered in place, since doing so could damage/crack the meniscus on its leads.
 Instead, make a suitable indentation/hole in the foam immediately below where the cap will reside.
 Then just be sure to always position the UN-K60XV board on the foam, such that the cap is directly over this location.
 (You might find it helpful to draw an outline of the board in this position, with a permanent marker.)